How does the Transportation Wallet for New Movers work?

 This program does not include buildings located inside the area designated by planners as “Central City” or which are far from transit.
 “Far from transit” is defined as more than 1,500 feet from a transit station or more than 500 feet from a street with 20‐minute transit service during peak hours.

 For more information about the requirements for developers, see:

 - City Code 17.107.035 Pre-Approved Multimodal Incentives for Development.
 This part of city code describes this program, which building developers can use as an alternative to going through a city process to create and approve their own custom plan to manage the transportation demand generated by residents of their buildings.

 - Transportation Demand Management (TDM) Plans for Residential Uses Administrative Rule and Procedures Guide.
 This document describes how Portland implements this program.

 Are you in Northwest Portland?

-If you've recently moved to the Northwest Parking District from another part of town and choose not to get a Zone M on-street parking permit, you may qualify for a different Transportation Wallet program.
-Check your address here for eligibility and contact us at NWParkingDistrict@portlandoregon.gov so we can help you figure out which Transportation Wallet package to apply for.
+If you are a New Resident to the Northwest Parking District in the last 6 months from another part of town and choose not to get a Zone M on-street parking permit, you can sign up for a different Transportation Wallet package than what is offered above.
+Check your address here for eligibility.
+Ready to apply ? sign up here.